-ANSYS Inc.'s (the "Company") quarterly results for the three-month period ended March 31, 2005 reflect revenue growth of 20% and diluted earnings per share growth of 32%.
+ANSYS Inc.'s (the "Company") quarterly results for the three- and six-month periods ended June 30, 2005 reflect revenue growth of 17.7% and 18.9%, respectively, and diluted earnings per share growth of 26.1% and 28.9%, respectively.
 These results were impacted by various factors, including higher revenues from the Company's software products and services, the January 2005 acquisition of Century Dynamics, Inc., an improvement in operating margins and foreign currency fluctuations.

 ANSYS, Inc. develops and globally markets engineering simulation software and technologies widely used by engineers and designers across a broad spectrum of industries, including aerospace, automotive, manufacturing, electronics and biomedical.
 Headquartered at Southpointe in Canonsburg, Pennsylvania, the Company employs approximately 600 people and focuses on the development of open and flexible solutions that enable users to analyze designs directly on the desktop, providing a common platform for fast, efficient and cost-conscious product development, from design concept to final-stage testing and validation.
-The Company distributes its ANSYS®, ANSYS WorkbenchTM, CFX®, DesignSpaceTM, ICEM CFDTM, CADOETM and AUTODYN® products through a global network of channel partners, in addition to its own direct sales offices in strategic, global locations.
-It is the Company's intention to continue to maintain this mixed sales and distribution model.
+The Company distributes its ANSYS[®], ANSYS WorkbenchTM, CFX[®], DesignSpaceTM, ICEM CFDTM, CADOETM and AUTODYN[®] products through a global network of channel partners, in addition to its own direct sales offices in strategic, global locations.
+It is the Company's intention to continue to maintain this mixed sales and support model.